jdoleary/Spellmasons/docs/TasksCurrent.md

 - Upgrade bug where you click more than once and it triggers many levels to generate
     - Add a loading scrren
     - only allow one click
-- Chain and AOE use real units array not dryRunUnits array on prediction cast

 # Tasks
 - Unfreeze at end of turn, not beginning